The Association for Integrative Studies

 The Scholarship Retriever is provided to assist UMBC undergraduate students to identify scholarship resources.

-- Prestigious scholarships or fellowships are highly competitive, either nationally or internationally.
+- Nationally Competitive Scholarships or fellowships are highly competitive, either nationally or internationally.
 They provide financial support and other benefits to limited numbers of highly qualified candidates.

 - Several scholarships and awards are available to students in Economics and Administrative Sciences